Limited Liability Partnership Agreement Template + Pros & Cons

 All partnerships are pass-through entities for tax purposes.
 There are no taxes paid at the partnership level — all tax liability is passed on to individual partners according to their percentage ownership.

 While you will need to pay a 15.3% self-employment tax on income derived from a partnership, this is far cheaper than paying 21% corporate income tax plus additional personal income tax on profit disbursements.
-To learn more about self-employment taxes on partnership income, check out our article on Self-employment Tax Rates and How to Lower Your Tax Bill.

 The takes you’re required to pay on income earned in a partnership income include: